TanishqRathi12/job-Listing-App/README.md

 Job Listing Frontend

 Overview
-The Job Listing Frontend is a robust and interactive web application designed to provide users with an efficient way to browse and manage job opportunities.
-Built with Next.js, styled using Tailwind CSS, and enhanced with TypeScript, this project offers advanced features like filtering, pagination, and bookmark functionality.
-With a focus on performance and user experience, the application ensures seamless navigation and dynamic job listing updates.
+The Job Listing Frontend is an interactive web app built with Next.js, Tailwind CSS, and TypeScript, offering features like filtering, pagination, and bookmarking.
+It now includes location detection through IP to provide localized job listings, enhancing user relevance.
+Additionally, data caching improves performance by reducing redundant API calls, ensuring faster load times and a seamless user experience.
+These enhancements, combined with a focus on usability and efficiency, make the platform dynamic and user-friendly.

 Setup Instructions